icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Stars](https://cran.r-project.org/web/packages/stars/index.html) - Reading, manipulating, writing and plotting spatiotemporal arrays (raster and vector data cubes) in 'R'.
 - [stplanr](https://cran.r-project.org/web/packages/stplanr/index.html) - Tools for transport planning with an emphasis on spatial transport data and non-motorized modes including OD data processing and other functions.
 - [Tmap](https://cran.r-project.org/web/packages/tmap/) - Thematic maps are geographical maps in which spatial data distributions are visualized.
 This package offers a flexible, layer-based, and easy to use approach to create thematic maps, such as choropleths and bubble maps.
+- [tidytransit](https://cran.r-project.org/web/packages/tidytransit/vignettes/introduction.html) - A tidy approach to accessing and manipulating GTFS data, including transit routes, schedules, and stops.
+- [tidycensus](https://walker-data.com/tidycensus/) - A tidy approach to accessing data from the US Census Bureau API for manipulation or spatial analysis.

 ### Other
 Other coding libraries & resources.